 MRI sequences in stereotactic radiotherapeutics planning

 If the tumor gross volume exceeds 10%, this indicates a volumetric error and is usually presented on less than 5 slices, especially in small brain metastases.
 However, partial volume effects are affected by the thickness of the slices and this leads to an overestimation of the tumor gross volume.
 Partial volume effect accumulation is required to be evaluated upon the fusion of multiple MRI series reordered on coronal or sagittal planes as it leads to inaccurate contouring of the tumor gross volume.
-Experiencing image gaps and thick slices can affect tumor gross volume estimation or might miss any small metastases happening (Snell et al., 2006; Putz et al., 2020).
+Experiencing image gaps and thick slices can affect tumor gross volume estimation or might miss any small metastases happening (Snell et al., 2006; Putz et al., 2020; Mojahed et al., 2021).

 3D magnetic resonance imaging technique has mostly used the T1-MPRAGE sequence in evaluating brain tumors and has also been included as a golden standard in the brain tumor imaging protocols.
 T1-SPACE (3D- turbo-spin-echo) is highly recommended for frequent use in intracranial radiotherapy, unlike the T1-MPRAGE gradient-echo sequence (Danieli et al., 2019; Putz et al., 2020).
 Regarding the contrast agent between white and grey matter, T1-SPACE helps the delineation of metastases and suppresses the vessels as it implements less contrast, unlike T1-MPRAGE where underestimation of the tumor boundaries might happen due to low uptake of the contrast agent (Komada et al., 2019; Putz et al., 2020).